huijing/huijing.github.io/_posts/2017-12-04-vertical-typesetting-revisited.md

   }
 }</code></pre>

+Thing is, when you rotate an element, the browser still recognises it's original width and height values (I think), so for my demo, when the viewport gets real narrow, it triggers a horizontal overflow.
+Maybe there's a fix for that, or I'm doing things wrongly.
+Advice welcome.

 This is specifically the use case I will be writing up for the RICG.
-So the idea is, if there was some sort of media query for writing-mode, I could define a portrait image and a landscape image using the `srcset` attribute then serve the appropriate image accordingly.
+The idea being, if there was some sort of media query for writing-mode, I could define a portrait image and a landscape image using the `srcset` attribute then serve the appropriate image accordingly.

 For vertical writing mode, we generally want the text to be justified, or at least aligned top for those semi-orphaned characters on short lines.
 And for breathing room, the margin is applied to the left instead of the bottom.